Monday - Thursday: 8 am - 7 pm

 Reference copies of several valuable current issue series are shelved separately in the Library Current Topic Resources area.
 Included are At Issue, Current Controversies, and Opposing Viewpoints.
 CQ Researcher.
 Check-out copies of all of the resources except this year's CQ Researcher are also available.

 You may also use Opposing Viewpoints and CQ Researcher online.
-In addition, Academic Search Complete, America's Newspapers, Ethnic NewsWatch, and GenderWatch are useful for current topic research.
+In addition, Academic Search Premier, America's Newspapers, Ethnic NewsWatch, and GenderWatch are useful for current topic research.
 Use the Library Homepage to find them all.